Cloxygen/TerrainGraphEditor/README.md

 It allows for flexible creation of terrain maps using mathematical operations, noise functions, and erosion systems.
 Graphs are evaluated and baked into reusable `TerrainDataMap` assets, which are then applied to a chunked terrain system inside the Unity Editor.

-This project demonstrates custom Unity editor tooling, graph-based data flow, procedural generation, terrain data baking, chunked mesh generation, and editor-driven terrain workflows.
+This project demonstrates custom Unity editor tooling, graph-based data flow, procedural generation, terrain data baking, chunked mesh generation, geological simulation, and editor-driven terrain workflows.

 ---